andaze/WebCorporate/content/solution/azure-b2c/index.en.md

 ### Product Image

 Login" is an essential part of any system.
-Andaz can quickly build a subject authentication service using our white label authentication solution.
+Andaze can quickly build a subject authentication service using our white label authentication solution.
 If your company is interested in safe and secure "authentication", please feel free to contact us.

 ### Case Study